A2ZERO Sustainability Concierge

 Outdoors

 Over 50% of all housing units in Ann Arbor are rentals.
 This means that efforts to reduce our energy consumption and achieve carbon neutrality need to have a strong focus on improving the efficiency of our rental stock.
 That is why Ann Arbor is launching a Green Rental Efficiency Initiative.
 This program aims to add energy efficiency requirements into the existing City rental licensing process, thereby ensuring that every rental unit in Ann Arbor meets a minimum energy efficiency and safety performance standard.
 Trainings, rebates, and financing support are also being created to aid the transition to greater efficiency in our rental units.
-For more information or to get involved, contact
+Learn more about Green Rental Housing.

 Aging in Place Efficiently